LennaHammer/English/EVP/out/words_adjective.md

 /ˈkɑn.stənt/ A LOT
 [B2]happening a lot or all the time
 - He's in constant trouble with the police.
-- These machines are in constant use.
+- These machines are `in` constant `use`.

 ## 923. contemporary ## adjective
 /kənˈtem.pəˌrer.i/
 [B2]existing or happening now
-- contemporary music/literature/art/fashion
+- contemporary `music/literature/art/fashion`
 - Although it was written hundreds of years ago, it still has a contemporary feel to it.

 ## 924. content ## adjective [never before noun]

 [B2]pleased with your situation and not hoping for change or improvement
-- He seems fairly content with life.
+- He seems fairly content `with` life.
-- They're content to socialize with a very small circle of people.
+- They're content `to` socialize with a very small circle of people.

 ## 925. continuous ## adjective
 /kənˈtɪn.ju.əs/ GRAMMAR